-- 3.24.
+- 3.26.
 A number of commentators have argued for the recognition of ecosystem properties that facilitate transportation and physical support for other human activities as ecosystem services.
-Others have argued that the provision of space for people might also be included. - 3.25.
+Others have argued that the provision of space for people might also be included. - 3.27.
 For example, the notion of soils and other natural physical structures and surfaces (e.g., water) providing support for various human activities have been referred to more generally as 'carrier services' by, for example, Van der Meulen et al. (2016).
 García-Onetti et al. (2021) also explore this idea in their review of how ecosystem services can be integrated into the socio-ecological management of ports5.
-Elsewhere, the reviews of Bartkowski et al. (2020) and Paul et al. (2021) note that CICES 5.1 does not cover the ability of soils to provide a physical base or platform for human activities (e.g., for supporting human structures, foundations for housing or livestock).
-They observe that the European Soil Thematic Strategy6 also cites the importance of this property of soils. - 3.26.
-Van der Meulen et al. (2016) acknowledge that while so-called carrier services of ecosystems are not explicitly included in the CICES classification, some aspects are covered by the abiotic extension of CICES, in the group 'physical and intellectual interactions with land-/seascapes' (6.1.1).
-However, they note that such things as the support for non-recreational (e.g., commercial) shipping has no explicit position in the system.
+Elsewhere, the reviews of Bartkowski et al. (2020) and Paul et al. (2021) remark that CICES 5.1 does not cover the ability of soils to provide a physical base or platform for human activities (e.g., for supporting human structures, foundations for housing or livestock).
+They observe that the European Soil Thematic Strategy6 also cites the importance of this property of soils.